 HubSpot's file manager stores all of the assets you use to create content.
-You can upload PDFs, images, video, audio files, fonts, and much more, all from directly within your HubSpot portal.
+You can upload PDFs, images, videos, audio files, fonts, and much more, all directly within your HubSpot portal.

 To get started with creating web pages in HubSpot, from your HubSpot account dashboard, click on Marketing then Website and click on Website Pages or Landing Pages.